 - quality assurance

 The culminating clinical training component is the pre-doctoral internship.
-CSPP students are encouraged to pursue a full-time, APA-accredited internship in the last year, but also have the option of pursuing or two half-time internships in the last two years.
-Clinical internship requirements meet and in some programs exceed the 1,500 hours of pre-doctoral internship required by the California Board of Psychology for licensure as a psychologist.
+CSPP students are encouraged to pursue a full-time, APA-accredited internship in the last year, but also have the option of pursuing two half-time internships in the last two years.
+Clinical psychology internship requirements meet and in some programs exceed the 1,500 hours of pre-doctoral internship required by the California Board of Psychology for licensure as a psychologist.

 Dissertation or Doctoral Project